 Commanding Officer Expeditionary Combat Readiness Center

 Born in Austin, Texas, Captain Dan Starling enlisted into the Naval Nuclear Power Program in 1980.
-His enlisted service included tours as an instructor at the Nuclear Power Training Unit in Windsor, Connecticut, and as a member of the precommissioning crew of USS Helena (SSN 725).
+His enlisted service included tours as an instructor at the Nuclear Power Training Unit in Windsor, Connecticut, and as a member of the precommissioning crew onboard the USS Helena (SSN 725).
 In 1987, Captain Starling was selected for the Enlisted Commissioning Program.
-He returned to Austin to attend the University of Texas, where he earned the Bachelor of Arts Degree in Mathematics and was commissioned an Ensign in 1989.
+He returned to Austin to attend the University of Texas, where he earned his Bachelor of Arts Degree in Mathematics and was commissioned an Ensign in 1989.

-Captain Starling's first commissioned service was as Damage Control Assistant and Combat Information Center Officer in USS Gary (FFG 51), in Long Beach and San Diego, California.
-While serving onboard USS Gary, Captain Starling earned his Surface Warfare Officer designation and qualified as a Tactical Action Officer.
+Captain Starling's first commissioned service was as Damage Control Assistant and Combat Information Center Officer onboard the USS Gary (FFG 51), in Long Beach and San Diego, California.
+While serving onboard the USS Gary, Captain Starling earned his Surface Warfare Officer designation and qualified as a Tactical Action Officer.
 Captain Starling then attended the Naval Postgraduate School in Monterey, California, where he received the Master of Science Degree in Astronautical Engineering.
 While in Monterey, Captain Starling also earned certification as a pilot.

 From January 1999 to April 2001, Captain Starling commanded USS Typhoon (PC 5).
 During his tenure, the USS Typhoon twice deployed to the Mediterranean Sea and West Africa, became the first CYCLONE-class ship to conduct an unescorted and unrefuelled crossing of the Atlantic Ocean and earned the Special Boat Squadron TWO Battle Efficiency Award.
 The USS Typhoon also gained distinction as the first ship ever whose entire crew, officer and enlisted alike, were qualified Surface Warfare Specialists.